What is a time of use tariff, and how can I get one?

-A "time-of-use tariff" offers at least two different prices for the energy you use each day.
-Low prices mean households use more energy when demand is normally lower.
+A time-of-use tariff offers at least two different prices for the energy you use at different times in a day.
 Some time-of-use tariffs also have a third, ‘peak’ rate, which encourages us to avoid using energy at busy times too.

 Households on time-of-use (ToU) tariffs get cheaper prices when demand is generally low.

 The idea behind these tariffs is to smooth demand out across each day, reducing the way that demand peaks in the early evening.
 Low prices mean households will use more energy when demand is normally lower.
 Shifting demand into quieter times supports a greener electricity system – as we won’t have to switch to more polluting fossil-fuel based generation to cover the normal daily peaks in demand.

 Because electric cars use so much energy, and can easily be delayed, many of these tariffs are offered only to EV owners and marketed as EV tariffs.

 Time-of-use tariffs help customers lower their bills by using energy at off-peak times